dpwiese/personal-website/content/posts/site-setup.md

 ## Superfluous Span Tag

 A downside to the above method is that the shortcode now contained in the markdown can only be interpreted by Hugo via one of its supported markdown engines.
-This means that if any portion of this markdown source containing shortcode is ported anywhere else (e.g. Github wiki) I'll have to live with akward shortcode in the displayed output, or manually fix the source to not require shortcode.
+This means that if any portion of this markdown source containing shortcode is ported anywhere else (e.g. Github wiki) I'll have to live with awkward shortcode in the displayed output, or manually fix the source to not require shortcode.

 An alternative method to write HTML links in a way that was more portable was desired.
 Fortunately I found the following suggestion in this <a href="https://stackoverflow.com/a/53462722" target="_blank">Stack Overflow answer</a>: simply insert an empty div in the URL text so it is not interpreted as a URL: